-If a complaint about a solicitor is referred to the Solicitors Regulation Authority (SRA), it could lead to a disciplinary hearing and, in some cases, sanctions.
+If a complaint about a solicitor is referred to the Solicitors Regulation Authority (SRA), it could lead to disciplinary procedures for solicitors, and, in some cases, sanctions.

 In the fourth of our of series of blogs on legal services for professionals, we will help you to understand what constitutes an offence, the process of sanctioning and the role of the Solicitors Disciplinary Tribunal (SDT), and provide clarity on the support available for you as a solicitor.

 The SRA are the regulatory body for solicitors in England and Wales.

 After a complaint is received about a solicitor, the SRA will conduct their own investigation, and they can impose certain sanctions.
 In some cases, however, they do not make a final decision and refer the case to the SDT – a review body that is independent from the SRA.
 In this instance, the SRA become prosecutors for the matter in the tribunal.

 WHAT SORT OF OFFENCES ARE CONSIDERED FOR TRIBUNAL HEARINGS?